TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 {{< /note >}}

 ## Prerequisites
-Before you continue this tutorial, you need a running (Tyk OSS gateway)({{< ref "tyk-oss-gateway" >}}).
-Click the button for installting Tyk Gateway in your preferred way:
+Before you continue this tutorial, you need a running [Tyk OSS gateway]({{< ref "tyk-oss-gateway" >}}).
+Click the button for installing Tyk Gateway in your preferred way:

 {{< button_left href="https://tyk.io/sign-up/#oss" color="green" content="Install tyk gateway" >}}

 ## API definition Creation Methods
-There are two ways to configure Tyk Gateway with an API definitions:
+There are two ways to configure Tyk Gateway with an API definition:
-1. [Create an API with the Tyk Gateway API]({{< ref "#tutorial-create-an-api-with-the-tyk-gateway-api" >}}) - Tyk gateway provides API to provided various services among which are creating API definitions).
+1. [Create an API with the Tyk Gateway API]({{< ref "#tutorial-create-an-api-with-the-tyk-gateway-api" >}}) - Tyk Gateway offers APIs to provide various services among which are creating API definitions.
 2. [Create an API in File-based Mode]({{< ref "#tutorial-create-an-api-in-file-based-mode" >}}) - By creating an API definiton file and load it to the gateway.
-This is demonstrated the section .
+This is demonstrated in the section.

 ## Tutorial: Create an API with the Tyk Gateway API